This article answers some frequently asked questions regarding Meraki Systems Manager.

 Please reference our documentation for more info regarding profiles and tags.

+See this article for full instructions.
 First, locally uninstall the agent from the desired client.

 Once the agent is removed, the client can be removed from Dashboard by checking it on the client list, and then selecting "Remove from network" from the 'Move' pull-down menu.